marleyabbott/Digital-Writing-Folio/excercises.md

 Requirement for final folio (200 words minimum - can be done any time this week) Update your folio with a summary and reflection on the feedback you recieved and dot points for next steps with planned dates for doing it.

 ### Week 10 Reflection:
-Reflection Activity: (document this activity in your GitHub, these notes will be helpful for developing your final critical reflection too)

 5 - 7 mins: Make some quick and dirty reflective notes: